yangh567/level4-project/template/timelog.md

 ## 28 February 2020 Sunday
 * *1 hour hours* working on the problem in gene mutation prediction part of project
 * *5 minutes* writing timelog

+## 1 March 2020 Monday
+* *1 hour hours* working on the problem in gene mutation prediction part of project and formated every file
+* *5 minutes* writing timelog